-A lambda expression is an anonymous function that you can use to create delegates or expression tree types.
+A lambda expression is an anonymous function that you can use to create

 By using lambda expressions, you can write local functions that can be passed as arguments or returned as the value of function calls.